FAQs about criminal defense law in Texas

 in Houston, TX

-Houston criminal defense attorney Neal Davis has nearly 20 years of experience successfully defending clients in Texas and throughout the country.
+Houston criminal defense attorney Neal Davis has over 20 years of experience successfully defending clients in Texas and throughout the country.
 He has secured hundreds of positive outcomes in high-profile state and federal crime cases, including arguing before the Texas Criminal Court of Appeals and appearing as lead counsel in a landmark U.S. Supreme Court case.
 Before opening his own law firm, Neal worked as a lawyer for more than a decade with Texas criminal defense legend Dick DeGuerin.

 If you are being investigated for a crime or have been charged with one, and have questions or concerns about your legal options, contact the Neal Davis Law Firm today.
 We’re available 24/7 for legal assistance.